subugoe/solr-importer/README.md

 However, it is designed to function as a kind of a framework.
 The UI and the basic functionality can be reused by a specific project.
 This new project takes the role of a plugin.
 In it, you can implement your project-specific behavior, like for example data file conversions or testing routines, and then add it to the basic functionality.
 In the Wiki of this repository (https://github.com/subugoe/solr-importer/wiki), you can find explanations of the general, technology-agnostic concepts.
 Here, we will be concentrating on the implementation details.

+If you want to understand the source code, then take a look at the classes in 'docs' packages.
+A good starting point is the documentation of the web module (https://github.com/subugoe/solr-importer/blob/master/web/src/main/java/docs/WebModuleDocumentation.java).

 ## System requirements

 Linux, Java 8, Gradle 4.2